 Case, Lockwood & Brainard

-Brainard’s most notable business venture was entering the partnership of Case, Lockwood & Brainard Publishing Company.
-At the time, Case, Lockwood & Brainard was one of the largest printing companies in New England.
+Brainard’s most notable business venture was entering the partnership of Case, Lockwood & Co, a prominent Hartford printing and publishing house.
+Eventually known as Case, Lockwood & Brainard, it became one of the largest printing companies in New England.

 Brainard also served as president of the Hartford Paper Company, director of the Aetna Life Insurance Company, and chairman of the Committee of Railroads.
 He also served as mayor of Hartford from 1894 until 1896.